nandoflorestan/bag/README.rst

   -- Read image files and do something if they are corrupt.
 - `bag.file_existence_manager <https://github.com/nandoflorestan/bag/blob/master/bag/file_existence_manager.py>`_
   -- Tools for finding duplicate files using hashes.
-- **bag.file_watcher** -- Watches a bunch of files and
-  when one of them is modified, runs a callback.
-Also useful for reloading Python modules when they are altered.
 - `bag.log <https://github.com/nandoflorestan/bag/blob/master/bag/log.py>`_
   -- Convenient logging initialization.
 - **bag.html** -- Encode and decode HTML and XML entities.